 Were you aware that the Honda Civic Type R uses a Mitsubishi Heavy Industries TD04 turbocharger, running up 23 pounds of boost to make all of the car’s 306 horsepower?
 That’s great information, but it’s not even close to making the cut for the five things you really ought to know about driving this front-drive…

-The Good morning!
+Good morning!
 Welcome to The Morning Shift, your roundup of the auto news you crave, all in one place every weekday morning.
-Here are the important stories of success and failure in this multi-trillion dollar industry.
+Here are the important stories that are your air, that you need to know to live.